iLib-js/ilib-loctool-webos-appinfo-json/README.md

 allows it to read and localize `appinfo.json` file.
 This plugin is optimized for webOS platform

 ## Release Notes
+v1.2.0
+* Fix code to search javascript group only in xliff file

 v1.1.0
 * Added feature to generate `ilibmanifest.json` file